Kaiser Permanente, San Francisco Internal Medicine Residency Program

 How to Apply

+The IM/PM residency program accepts two residents per year.
 Interested students are invited to apply to the combined IM/PM program as a separate and unique program through the ERAS application website.
 Applicants will find the combined IM/PM program by selecting “Internal Medicine/Preventive Medicine” (as opposed to “Internal Medicine”) from the drop-down list of Specialties at the NRMP website.
 The specific ACGME ID number for the combined program is 751-05-44-011.

 Training at Kaiser Permanente, San Francisco in the combined IM/PM program was the ideal balance of learning clinical internal medicine in a modern, integrated healthcare system while also experiencing the dynamic world of public health in the populous SF Bay Area.
 The field of preventive medicine is broad, incorporating concepts of clinical disease prevention and public health.
 Learning to practice internal medicine in a patient-centered medical home with a technology-forward values taught me how to use the power of population health management for a preventive approach to health.
 The coursework of the MPH was complemented by project engagement in both the local and state health departments which allowed me to actively utilize my learning.
 Upon completing my combined training, I was well-prepared to sit for both the Internal Medicine and Preventive Medicine board exams.
 The best part of this residency was the encouragement and support by the program leaders to explore my interests and allow for flexibility in crafting rotations and experiences that would prepare me best for a career of my choosing.
-It’s exciting that all of our program graduates find unique ways to employ their combined training in their career paths.
+It’s exciting that all our program graduates find unique ways to employ their combined training in their career paths.
 My training eventually led me to a position as a public health medical officer for the California Department of Public Health, where I work in occupational health and continue to practice some clinical internal medicine at Kaiser Permanente.

-~Christina Armatas, MD, MPH, Class of 2017
+– Christina Armatas, MD, MPH, Class of 2017